Today's Articles

 The ‘Ida B. Wells Homes’ Are Built

-Named for Black journalist and newspaper editor Ida B. Wells, the housing project was constructed between 1939 and 1941 as a Public Works Administration project to house Black families in the "ghetto", in accordance with federal regulations requiring public housing projects to maintain the segregation of neighborhoods.
+Named for Black journalist and newspaper editor Ida B. Wells, the housing project was constructed between 1939 and 1941 as a Public Works Administration project to house Black families in the "ghetto", by federal regulations requiring public housing projects to maintain the segregation of neighborhoods.
 It was the fourth public housing project constructed in Chicago before World War II and was much larger than the others, with 1,662 units.
-It had more than 860 apartments and almost 800 row houses and garden apartments and included a city park, Madden Park.
+It had more than 860 apartments, almost 800 row houses, and garden apartments, including a city park, Madden Park.

 New Poem Each Day